UH-Insure/DataPreprocess/README.md

 2. Run `src.util.code_parser.py`
 3. Run `src.util.text_parser.py`
 4. Run the notebooks in increasing order 01-06.
+    - Details about the notebooks can be found in the notebooks/ directory.
 ## Preprocessing Pipeline
 Repository provides a complete pipeline for:
 - Recursively crawling multiple repositories